The following professionals lent their expertise to this article:

 University of North Florida

 Based in Jacksonville, the University of North Florida serves over 17,000 students.
-Alongside other quality healthcare-centric programs is the school’s online psychiatric-mental health nurse practitioner certificate.
-With a curriculum aligned to standards from the American Association of Colleges of Nursing, graduates come away with advanced skills while preparing to secure NP certification.
+Alongside other quality healthcare-centric programs is the school’s 36-credit online psychiatric-mental health nurse practitioner certificate.
+With a curriculum aligned to standards from the American Association of Colleges of Nursing (AACN), graduates come away with advanced skills while preparing to secure NP certification.

-Throughout this 36-credit online certificate program, students complete classes on foundational advanced nursing topics, specialized classes, and clinical work focusing on their psychiatric-mental health specialization.
-Specialized classes cover topics such as psychotherapeutic modalities, neuropathophysiology of mental illness, and diagnostic reasoning and management.
+• Students complete classes on foundational advanced nursing topics and specialized classes covering topics such as psychotherapeutic modalities, neuropathophysiology of mental illness, and diagnostic reasoning and management.

 1. Take our quiz